bilke/Craft-Docs/source/diving-in/fields/types/checkboxes.rst

 Checkboxes
 ==========

-The Checkboxes fieldtype allows you to create a grouping of checkboxes to include on your entry form.
+The Checkboxes Field Type allows you to create a grouping of checkboxes to include on your entry form.

 Settings
 --------